Skip to content

 Special Support Mayhem auto-detects targets written in Golang and Rust to find unhandled panics.

-Mayhem supports running existing fuzzing targets created with AFL/AFL++, honggfuzz, and libFuzzer.
+Mayhem supports existing instrumentation created with AFL/AFL++, honggfuzz, and libFuzzer.
+Mayhem supports Windows targets instrumented with libFuzzer as well.
 Languages supported by these fuzzers include clang-supported languages, Golang, and Rust.

 Info